boraxpr/boraxpr.github.io/pages/posts/css.md

 date: 2023-10-27
 ---

 When I first got into programming during college, I was all about C, Python, and Java.
 Web development, with CSS and JavaScript, seemed like a whole different world.
-Fast forward to my new gig at a company, and I've spent around six months wading through the CSS waters.
+Fast forward to my new gig at a company, and I've spent months wading through the CSS waters.
 I want to share what I've learned and why I'm warming up to Cascading Style Sheets.

 ## The HTML Riddle